jal2/thinkpad_bios/README.md

 You use this tool on your own risk!
 If you use it to eventually create a new binary file to flash into the BIOS device, please check twice, as a bad BIOS may in the worst case permanently damage your hardware.

+## Application Example
+A while ago I got a Thinkpad X200s which showed a ten minutes delay between power on and the BIOS welcome screen.
+BIOS up- and downgrade didn't help.
+As Windows' ME driver failed as well, we assumed that the IntelME firmware in the SPI flash got corrupted.
+Apart from the problems before, everything else worked fine - the X200s booted Windows or Linux, just with a ten minutes delay.

+These steps solved the problem:

+1. install a matching Lenovo BIOS on a Linux PC using wine and find the matching *.FL1 - this contains the compressed BIOS
+2. uncompress the *.FL1 file with the tool e_bcpvpw.exe (with wine :-) yielding a *.wph file
+3. Take the first 0x800000 bytes from the .wph file.
+This is a SPI image, which can be processed by tp_bios.py, but the GbE and platform section are invalid.
+4. Unsolder the SPI flash from the X200s (maybe not necessary, but we had problems to reliably contact the pins of the WSON package)
+5. Update the IntelME section of the SPI IC with the one extracted from the .wph file, thereby keeping the GbE and platform sections.
+We used a RaspberryPi and the flashrom program.
+6. Solder the IC back into the X200s.
+Actually we replaced it with a SO-IC8 device to be able to contact the pins more easily in the future.

 ## Links
 * flashrom tool (http://flashrom.org/Flashrom) - I've used it with a Bus Pirate and a Raspberry PI to dump the SPI flash.
 * "Intel 7 Series Chipset and Intel C216 Chipset SPI Programming Guide" (ftp://ftp.nexcom.com/pub/Drivers/NDiSM532/ME/ME8_5M_8.0.13.1502/ME8_5M_8.0.13.1502/SPI%20Programming%20Guide.pdf) - contains a description of the flash descriptor section